Ars3n3-Lupin/windows_terminal/README.md

 # windows
-Some files from windows settings.
+This is not special public repository.
+This is just windows settings.
+It can be useful to set windows up.